Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 The Ultimate Form of Blockchain Technology Outlook

-Qiao: In my view, ultimately four to five blockchains will stand out and become the main players in the industry.
+Qiao: In my view, ultimately, four to five blockchains will stand out and become the main players in the industry.
 Solana is clearly the current leader, with very obvious advantages.
 Besides Solana, I believe SUI, Aptos, and Monad also have potential.
 These chains fully leverage modern hardware technology, maximizing transaction throughput while maintaining a certain degree of decentralization.

-Double Zero also leans heavily towards high-frequency trading (HFT), and their DNA is in fast communication.
+Double Zero also leans heavily towards high-frequency trading (HFT), and their DNA lies in fast communication.
 This is precisely what high-frequency trading firms excel at.
 Hyperliquid and DeepSeek also come from the high-frequency trading field.

 Imran: There is a pattern here.
-In fact, when Anatoly initially conceived Solana, he positioned it as the NASDAQ on-chain, which was the application scenario he originally wanted to achieve.
+In fact, when Anatoly initially conceived Solana, he positioned it as the NASDAQ on-chain, which was the application scenario he wanted to achieve.

 Qiao: Someone asked me what the ratio of founders on Solana to Ethereum is.
 I think it's about 50:50, but if we look at the top 1% of talent, I feel that ratio is closer to 75:25.
 What do you think?